 Our work to counter oppression includes but is not limited to dismantling racism, sexism, ableism, heterosexism, homophobia, biphobia, transphobia, classism, ageism, colonialism, and sizeism.

 TRUUsT was founded by Mr. Barb Greve and Rev. Sean Parker Dennison in 2004, after several years of conversation, to support and advocate for trans UU religious educators and ministers, with the hope of one day expanding into an organization for all trans Unitarian Universalists.

 TRUUsT has provided trainings in transgender identity to the denomination’s credentialing bodies, assisted in the settlement of trans religious educators and ministers in UU congregations, and worked with the Unitarian Universalist Association in improving trans-related health insurance coverage and introducing gender neutral bathrooms at its annual General Assembly.
 It has also sponsored informal gatherings of trans religious professionals at UU conferences, culminating in the first-ever retreat for UU trans religious professionals in April 2016.
 The second retreat was held in April 2017.

 TRUUsT is led by a Steering Committee of trans UU religious professionals.
-We currently have an Steering Committee, composed of:
+The current Steering Committee members are:

 Rev. Chris Rothbauer

 You can contact the Steering Committee at firstname.lastname@example.org.